mvit777/psroids/README.md

 ## The Workflow
 ![flowchart](https://github.com/mvit777/psroids/blob/main/img/flowchart.png)
 ## More in deep
-As said the project has a lot of crazy dependcies and a bit of configuration (mainly Teams itself).
+As said the project has a lot of crazy dependencies and a bit of configuration (mainly Teams itself).
 As far as the deps are concerned here a briefly schetched list:
 - PsTeams
 - TeamsModule